aj-klyopa/wandoo/README.md

 ### Introduction
 Homework for DevOps Engineer position.
 Using this code you are can create a webservice Whoami behind Nginx using SSL.
+An SSL cetificate will be signed by Letsencrypt and will be automaticaly renewed.

 ### Usage